Moroccans elect new leaders in shadow of virus | Politics

 Moroccans elect new leaders in shadow of virus

-Moroccans are choosing a new parliament and new local leaders Wednesday in elections reshaped by the pandemic.Candidates are promising to create jobs and boost Moroccos economy, education and health care.
+Moroccans are choosing a new parliament and local leaders Wednesday in elections that have been reshaped by the pandemic, and whose outcome is hard to predict as opinion polls were not allowed.Candidates are promising to create jobs and boost Moroccos economy, education and health care.

 - Country: